Yellowbeard: Cast

+Yellowbeard was the final film of Feldman, Milligan, and Bull.
+The film was released before Milligan and Bull's retirement and death in 1984 and 2002, respectively, whereas Feldman died in December 1982, six months before the release, and was thus dedicated to his memory.

 Production

 Development

 Peter Cook remembered "It all started when Keith Moon, Sam Peckinpah, Graham Chapman and myself were dining at Trader Vic's.
 Keith suggested doing a movie about pirates and we were all discussing it and being enthusiastic, when I saw Sam, who was too tired to actually go to the lavatory, relieving himself in the artificial palm tree by the table.
 It was then that I thought the whole thing was rather unlikely to get off the ground."

 The original concept for the film was funded by Chapman's close friend Moon, who wanted to play the lead role, but was dropped early on because of his deteriorating health.

 The film has a complicated development history, largely due to the amount of time taken to get funding.
 There are at least four versions of the script drafts.
 The one that is "truest to Chapman and McKenna's original version" is published in the book Yellowbeard: High Jinks on the High Seas.
 Major difference between Chapman and McKenna's script, which was altered at Hollywood's request, is that the original has less emphasis on minor characters and more emphasis on the overall plot.
 Cook is credited as a writer because, in October 1980, Chapman asked Cook to help with one of the rewrites.